 Purchased: Leadmusic, 27 Dec 2008

-Gigged: Yes, every public gig since purchase except for the Cochon Concert
+Gigged: Yes, every public gig since purchase except for the Cochon Concert, up until the arrival of the Billy Morrison LP.

 Rehearsals: Yes.
-This is my current #1 guitar with the Phazys.
+This was my current #1 guitar with the PhazyLuckers until the arrival of the Billy Morrison LP.

 Vintage V100MRPGM